GIS – Technology

-Phase 1: Transit simulation through stomach and small intestine;
+Phase 1: Transit simulation through the stomach and small intestine;

-Phase 2: Transit simulation through colon in uni-compartmental system
+Phase 2: Transit simulation through the colon in a uni-compartmental system

-For example: Testing of probiotic lactic bacteria strains at gastric and small intestine level will follow the protocol:
+For example, testing probiotic lactic bacteria strains at the gastric and small intestine level will follow the protocol:

 GIS3: In vitro semiautomatic system for testing the viability of microbial strains